 - Test Amazon Machine Learning on a Human Activity Recognition (HAR) dataset

-Convert the input data with Python, and use the boto3 library to generate online predictions.
+Convert the input data with Python (a widely popular programming language in the field of data science), and use the boto3 library to generate online predictions.
 This dataset runs on 10,000 records from smartphone sensors, which classify activities in a numerical system (1 = walking, 2 = walking upstairs, 3 = walking downstairs, 4 = sitting, 5 = standing, 6 = lying down).
 The Evaluation Matrix below shows the model’s F-score (evaluation metric of 0 to 1) which tests precision and recall.
 The diagonal pattern shows how likely the activities are to be correctly classified.

 - Apply Amazon ML to predict how customers will respond to a marketing offer